slatedocs/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
+page | 1 | Page to display - see "Pagination" above
 include_picture | false | If set to true, the result will include the profile picture thumbnail in a field named `main_picture_url_tile`. picture_version | null | Can be set to `original`, `large` or `thumb` to change the included picture version.
 The picture will be included in a field named `picture_url`. _(Only applies if `include_picture` is true)_ fields | name,gender | Can be used to modify the fields included in the response.
 Possible values are: `age`, `gender`, `first_name`, `last_name`, `name`, `professions`.